s-ajaykumar/KPMG_Virtual_Internship/README.md

  But we don't have any prior transactions with the new customers.
  So, how can we determine which customers to target?
 ### Soln:
--The common data between the old customers database and the new customers database are age, past_3_years_bike_related_purchases, job_title, job_industry_category, wealth_segment,  owns_car, tenure, postcode, country, state.
+- The common data between the old customers database and the new customers database are age, past_3_years_bike_related_purchases, job_title, job_industry_category, wealth_segment,  owns_car, tenure, postcode, country, state.
--So if we find which segment customers in the old customers list provides more value then based on that we can achieve our goal.
+- So if we find which segment customers in the old customers list provides more value then based on that we can achieve our goal.